 So what are the alternatives?

 Realistically, the need for a short term loan option isn’t going to go away simply because payday loans are a bad choice for meeting a cash crisis need.
 The answer is to look for decent Payday Loan Alternative borrowing options which make managing repayments possible without losing control of the situation.
+Or you could borrow against your car with a title loan if you have a free and clear vehicle title in your name.

 The good news is there are several, and we look at the top five alternatives to short term payday loans in more detail here.